Sometimes it isn't easy to talk about difficulties we are going through, even to people we are close to.

 While our focus is primarily aimed at African people within Scotland, we believe solidarity across geographical and ideological divisions is important for the advancement of fairness, justice and the human rights of all people regardless of race, colour or social status.

-For over 21 years we've worked with local partners to help fund and support ‘grassroot’ projects throughout India which provides the highest quality of care and education to empower vulnerable children and young people to change their lives.
+For over 21 years we've worked with local partners to help fund and support ‘grassroots’ projects throughout India, providing the highest quality of care and education to empower vulnerable children and young people to change their lives.

 We regularly give talks and presentations across Scotland about our work in India.
 We’re always delighted to hear from companies, schools, groups, organisations and churches who would like hear more about what we do.